Simnas: Jews

-In 1905 the new brick synagogue was built instead of wooden.
-In 1920 a primary school worked inside a synagogue.
+In 1905, the new brick synagogue was built instead of wooden.
+In 1920, a primary school worked inside a synagogue.

-After World War I the situation dramatically changed for good.
+After World War I, the situation dramatically changed for good.
 Ultimately, Lithuania was arguably the most generous country in Eastern Europe with respect to Jewish national autonomy in the early 1920s.
-Between 1918 and 1941 it was the Golden Age for Simnas Jews.
-In fact nearly all the town's economy was in the Jews hands.
+Between 1918 and 1941, it was the Golden Age for Simnas Jews.
+In fact, nearly all the town's economy was in the Jews hands.
 They held 89 shops out of 93, inns, hotels, pharmacies, breweries, distilleries, mills and small factories in and around Simnas.
 Even Simnas, Giluitis and Žuvintas lakes became property of Simnas Jews.
-Simnas lake owner was Nahum Ishlondsky, Giluitis lake owner was Shaul Blalolzky and Avraham Goldberg and Žuvintas lake owners were Nahum and Zev Ishlondsky.
+Simnas lake owner was Nahum Ishlondsky, Giluitis lake owner was Shaul Bialotzky and Avraham Goldberg and Žuvintas lake owners were Nahum and Zev Ishlondsky.
 A few Jews had manors and worked as agricultural merchants.
 Jews were flexible for local clients and always gave goods in "bargain", which mean "credit" in jewish.

 There were two Jewish cemeteries in the outskirts of the town.
 Nearly 90% members of the Fire brigade were Jews.
-In 1926 Jews established the sports club "Maccabi".
+In 1926, Jews established the sports club "Maccabi".

-Census in 1923 showed that in Simnas lived 314 men and 348 women of Jews.
-First car in town was obtained by a wealthy Jew, Boris Bialockij.
+The census in 1923 showed that in Simnas lived 314 men and 348 women of Jews.
+The first car in town was obtained by a wealthy Jew, Boris Bialockij.
 Main street was covered by yellow - red brick buildings on both sides which belonged to Jews.

-Tragedy, like a bolt from the sky, happened with the German Invasion on 22nd of June in 1941.
+Tragedy, the German Invasion happened on 22 June in 1941.
 On the first day of Simnas bombardment, 4 jews were killed.
 Other casualties of the first day of war in Simnas: 27 lithuanians, 14 german soldiers, 4 russians and 19 soviet soldiers.

-6th July 1941, 3 Jews as communist were put to the shooting squad.
+On 6 July 1941, 3 Jews as communist were put to the shooting squad.
 On the same day, Chana Angenitzky, doctor's wife, was taken out to Marijampolė jail and killed.